turgaycan/turgaycan.com/_pages/about.md

 permalink: /about/
 ---

 I'm a passionate Software Engineer.
-I’m interested in solving distributed system problems, using Docker, Kubernetes tools, actively developing feature of the products in Inomera.
+I’m interested in solving distributed system problems, actively developing system/product/feature of the products in Inomera.

 ## Working on

-- Design high scalable system architecture
+- Design scalable system architecture
 - Microservice architecture
-- Domain Driven Design
+- Domain driven design
 - Software architecture
 ## Using
 - Java [lang]